 Not a unanimously adored decision

-According to WRAL, not all commissioners were enamored with the decision.
-Commissioner Chris Hayes said: “We, as the commission, do not know what the landscape of gaming is going to be in North Carolina over the next year.
-There’s still a lot of proposals out there in the General Assembly.
-We could have more responsibility.
-We don’t know what the total handle is.
-We don’t know how many gamblers there are.
-Introducing new games now with an uneven landscape, I don’t think is the right move.
-I think we need to get a better understanding of what types of games are going to be authorized in North Carolina before we move forward.”
+Not all commissioners were pleased with the decision, according to WRAL.
+Commissioner Chris Hayes stated, “As a commission, we don’t know what the gaming landscape will look like in North Carolina over the next year.
+There are still many proposals in the General Assembly.
+We could take on more responsibilities.
+We don’t know the total handle or the number of gamblers.
+I don’t believe introducing new games now, given the uncertain landscape, is wise.
+We need to better understand what types of games will be approved in North Carolina before we proceed.”

 The North Carolina Education Lottery Commission rebutted, stating NC’s lottery statute: “The Commission shall determine the types of lottery games that may be used in the Lottery.
 Games may include instant lotteries, online games, games played on computer terminals or other devices, and other games traditional to a lottery or that have been conducted by any other state government-operated lottery.”